Has Senegal Filed CAS Appeal Against CAF’s Decision to Award Morocco 2025 AFCON Trophy?

 Behind the scenes, the federation is working to build its case, compiling documents and preparing legal arguments ahead of the March 27 deadline.

-If the appeal is filed, it will trigger a high-stakes legal battle that could reshape the outcome of the tournament and set a major precedent for football governance on the continent.
+If the appeal is submitted, it would trigger a high-stakes legal battle that could reshape the outcome of the tournament and set a major precedent for football governance on the continent.

 For now, CAF, in its latest verdict, revised its official AFCON 2025 review, naming Morocco as champions, Senegal as runners-up, and Nigeria as third-place finishers.